microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 ### Building using a bash script (Linux)

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file name for the k4a library MUST be libk4a.so.
-The depth engine library must be in a folder named libk4a\<ver\>, where \<ver\> is the version major.minor of the k4a library (e.g. _libs constains libk4a1.4/libdepthengine.so.2.0).

-    >**Note:** To create a Linux-only wheel, the the .so for Linux need to copied into the folder.
+    >**Note:** Python will look for "libk4a.so" in Linux to load the k4a library,
-    >Python will look for "libk4a.so" in Linux which will also load the depth engine dll.
+    >which will then load the depth engine dll.

-    >**Note:** An example of the files in _libs for Linux are:
+    >An example of the files to put in \_libs/ for Linux are:
-    >- libk4a.so, a soft link to libk4a.1.4
+    >- libk4a.so (link) -> libk4a.so.1.4
-    >- libk4a.so.1.4, a soft link to libk4a.1.4.0
+    >- libk4a.so.1.4 (link) -> libk4a.1.4.1
-    >- libk4a.so.1.4.1, the k4a library
+    >- libk4a.so.1.4.1
-    >- depthengine.so.2.0, the depth engine library in a sub-folder
+    >- depthengine.so.2.0

 2. In a terminal, source the script src/python/k4a/build_wheel.csh.
    This will create the .whl file in a build/ folder.